 Our Innovation Store is based in Cegid’s headquarters in Lyon, France and is a place where we showcase the latest innovations in an in-store environment.
 We demonstrate Cegid solutions as well as those of our partners, including market leaders such as HP, Paypal and also interesting start-ups.
 The physical store is a key part of the retail experience however we believe that retailers must rethink the stores and create a new interactive, consumer-oriented approach.

 Our innovation store allows us to demonstrate in a pragmatic way what in-store technologies can do to:

 - Optimise and streamline store management

-Part of the Cegid Omnichannel retailing vision is to provide a seamless shopping experience between channels (web, store, mobile) and our in-store technologies are an essential part of bringing the brand experience together.
-We demonstrate a number of Omnichannel scenarios including Click and Collect, Mobile POS, Shopper Identification and many more.
+Part of the Cegid Omnichannel retailing vision is to provide a seamless shopping experience across channels (web, store, mobile) and our in-store technologies are an essential part of bringing the brand experience together.
+We demonstrate a number of Omnichannel scenarios including Click and Collect, Mobile POS, Shopper Identification and much more.

 What are the most promising retail technology innovations in the market at the moment?

 It’s all about digital disruption!